-Fire Brigade Act 1957, amendments and regulations.
+- Fire Brigade Act 1957, and regulations.
 Detailed the powers, duties and functions of members of the Fire Brigade and other persons and for precautions to be taken at, and to prevent fires and hazardous conditions; and

 There are a number of other Acts that affect the day-to-day operations of the ESA.
 These include Acts relating to such things as Public Sector Management, Industrial Relations, Superannuation, Workers Compensation, Rehabilitation, Occupational Health and Safety, Merit and Equal Opportunity, Discrimination and Human Rights, etc.